GoogleCloudPlatform/google-cloud-abap/abap-sdk/ZGOOG_SDK_RECIPES/zgoog_sdk_vector_search_recipe/readme.md

 </table>

 ### Semantic search using an enterprise Entity ID
-It can also be a requirement for SAP use cases to look up and validate an entity like Product ID to validate if the product is a valid product.
-Let’s execute a search query to find if product id “GGOEAFKA194799” is a valid product and is present in the indexed product data.
+It can also be a requirement for SAP use cases to look up similar enterprise entities like find similar products if a particular product is out of stock.
+In this section we would see how to perform semantic search using an enterprise entity id.
+Let’s execute a search query to find products similar to product id “GGOEAFKA194799” in the indexed product data.
 This data is indexed in the form of text embeddings and the search key “GMS_PRODUCT_DATA” is configured to look up the product data.
 To query this based on product id,
 * Use the search key “GMS_PRODUCT_DATA” to instantiate Vector Search invoker class /GOOG/CL_VECTOR_SEARCH.
 * Call method FIND_NEIGHBORS_BY_ENTITY_ID by passing,
     * Pass the product id “GGOEGOKA209399” under IV_ENTITY_ID,